The Need for Structural Perfection. Safe and Soundly Avoiding Disasters

 From the Structural Engineer’s point of view, all work must have a purpose.
 Just as nature creates natural structures, men create artificial structures.
 These include buildings, bridges, walls, dams, and tunnels.
 The intention of the project will depend on the relationship between the developer’s needs and the surrounding environment.

 Dams, walls of tanks and silos, retaining walls, and shelter dams are created to contain and absorb horizontal thrusts of pressure from the water, liquid, or similar substances and act as a protective wall.
 Other structures, such as buildings, have the design to support fixed or mobile loads.
-Enclosed walls and roofs are made to isolate a certain volume of the area from the outside.
+The build enclosed walls and roofs to isolate a certain volume of the area from the outside.
 For the structural engineer, there is a rhyme and a reason for the structures they design and the elements they choose to use within them to turn their conceptualized structure into a successful and sustainable reality.

 Although the purpose of structures is not only to resist and persist over time, resistance is a fundamental condition.
 (Ask the 3 Little Pigs!)